Two cuffs, four collars and when to wear them.

 You’ll only see them on dress shirts and they’re the partner in crime to a tux, and only a tux.

-These are the ones you tend to see on more casual shirts.
+On the left above, single cuffs are the ones you tend to see on more casual shirts.
 They’re shorter so you don’t need to fold them back, and they have buttons you can undo when you want to roll your sleeves up.